s0p4L1n3/Graylog_Content_Pack_Windows_Security/README.md

 ## Agents Configuration

-Be careful, Graylog Sidecar 1.5.0 embedd two bad binary version of Filebeat and Winlogbeat which are 8.9.0, OpenSearch is not compatible !
+Be careful, by default Graylog Sidecar 1.5.0 embedd two bad binary version of Filebeat and Winlogbeat which are 8.9.0 and OpenSearch 2.X is not compatible !
 The latest compatible version is 7.12.1.
-Replace the two binary with the 7.12.1:
+Replace the two binary with the 7.12.1 version.

 [Download filebeat archive and extract .exe](https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-oss-7.12.1-windows-x86_64.zip)